 MIC rarely closes.
 In the event of school closing due to inclement weather or extenuating circumstances students should tune into FOX 6 television station.
-However, if poor weather conditions are going to make you late or absent, you must call the school by 8:30 a.m.
-(Day School) or 6:00p.m.
-(Night School) or as soon as possible.
+However, if poor weather conditions are going to make you late or absent, you must call your instructor as soon as possible.
 Unscheduled school closings will be announced to the entire student body via text or email.